 Cost of attendance is the total cost of attending WAU for one year.
 The cost includes tuition, fees, room and board, books and supplies, and personal and transportation expenses.
 Your financial need is determined by subtracting your estimated family contribution (EFC) from the cost of attendance.

 An estimated award is based on the income estimates entered on the FAFSA.
-In order to confirm an estimated award, the Office of Student Financial Services reviews you and your parents’ tax returns and W-2s to determine if the estimates were correct.
+In order to confirm an estimated award, the Office of Student Financial Aid reviews you and your parents’ tax returns and W-2s to determine if the estimates were correct.
 If your family’s actual income is different from your estimates, or if you made mistakes on the FAFSA, your need will differ and the estimated award will be revised.

 Estimated Family Contribution